 Instructions: According to section 4(c)(1)(B) of the AT Act of 1998, as amended, the Implementing Entity must carry out its responsibilities through a subcontract or other administrative agreement with the Lead Agency.
 The description should identify the mechanism used and how the Lead Agency provides oversight and holds the Implementing Entity accountable for appropriate implementation of the Statewide AT Program.

 The Implementing Entity, University Legal Services has a contract with the District of Columbia’s Lead Agency, the DC Department on Disability Services (DDS) to implement the activities of the DC Assistive Technology Program State Plan.
 This grant sets forth activities that DCATP must conduct on behalf of DDS and the system oversight to be provided by the Administration of Community Living at the US Department of Human Services.
-A DDS Operation Contract Administrator will oversee the administration of the grant, and DCATP Program Manager will meet quarterly with this DDS Contract Administrator to discuss activities and the implementation of this state plan.
+A DDS Operations Contract Administrator will oversee the administration of the grant, and DCATP Program Manager will meet quarterly with this DDS Contract Administrator to discuss activities and the implementation of this state plan.
 DDS will draw the AT Program grant funds from PMS to reimburse ULS for AT grant expenditures.

 DDS’s assistive technology specialist will attend all DC ATP Advisory Council meetings, while the DCATP Program Manager or other DCATP staff will serve on advisory committees to DDS.
 University Legal Services will submit monthly expenditures to the DDS Contract Administrator for review and approval, ULS maintains copies of expenditures related to DCATP’s staffing and expenditures.
 ULS provides all human resources and health insurance benefits to DCATP staff.
 DCATP Program manager provides quarterly reports to DDS on activities completed, activities planned, and any data related to those activities.
 All federal reports are provided to the DDS Director and the DDS Contract Administrator.